-- 42. New students have a statutory right to cancel this contract without giving any reason.
+- 44. New students have a statutory right to cancel this contract without giving any reason.
 The first cancellation period will expire after 14 days from the day you accept the offer of a place at the University.
-The second cancellation period will expire 14 days after the course start date. - 43.
-To exercise the right to cancel, you must inform the University of your decision to cancel this contract by a clear statement (e.g. a letter sent by post, fax or e-mail).
-You may use the model cancellation form at Annex 1 of this document, but you do not have to do to so.
-Alternatively you can send an email to admissions@bcu.ac.uk or for international students please email international.admissions@bcu.ac.uk, or for postgraduate research students, please email research.admissions@bcu.ac.uk - 44.
-To meet the cancellation deadline, it is sufficient for you to send your communication concerning your exercise of the right to cancel within the 14 day cancellation periods referred to above. - 45.
+The second cancellation period will expire 14 days after the start of the course. - 45.
+To exercise the right to cancel, you must inform the University of your decision to cancel this contract by a clear statement (e.g. a letter sent by post, fax or email).
+You may use the model cancellation form at Annex 1 of this document, but you do not have to do so.
+Alternatively you can send an email to admissions@bcu.ac.uk or for international students please email international.admissions@bcu.ac.uk, or for postgraduate students, please email research.admissions@bcu.ac.uk. - 46.
+To meet the cancellation deadline, it is sufficient for you to send your communication concerning your exercise of the right to cancel within the 14 day cancellation periods referred to above. - 47.
 If you cancel this contract as set out above, the University will reimburse to you all payments received from you (with the exception of the Confirmation of Acceptance for Studies deposit paid by international students).
-The University will make the reimbursement without undue delay, and not later than 14 days after the day on which it is informed about your decision to cancel this contract.
-Please see the Tuition Fees Payment Policy for further details. - 46.
-The University will make the reimbursement using the same means of payment as you used for the initial transaction, unless you have expressly agreed otherwise; in any event, you will not incur any fees as a result of the reimbursement.
+If you have paid the University through one of the online payment options then the reimbursement can be made without undue delay, and will always be paid back to the original source you paid your tuition fees from.
+This will be no later than 14 days after the day on which it is informed about your decision to cancel this contract.
+If you made a payment directly into the University bank account, the refund will be actioned and leave the University bank within 14 days, but depending on who you bank with, can then take as much as 90 days for it to arrive into your bank account.
+Please see the Tuition Fees Payment Policy for further details. - 48.
+The University will make the reimbursement using the same means of payment as you used for the initial transaction, unless you have expressly agreed otherwise; in any event, you will not incur any fees as a result of the reimbursement